13 Tzameti

-13 Tzameti is a 2005 suspense thriller film written, produced, and directed by Georgian filmmaker Géla Babluani.
+13 Tzameti is a 2005 suspense thriller French film written, produced, and directed by Georgian filmmaker Géla Babluani.
 "Tzameti" (ცამეტი; tsameti) is the Georgian word for thirteen.
 13 Tzameti is the feature-length directorial debut for Babluani.
 It also marks the acting debut of his younger brother Georges, who plays the film's protagonist Sébastien.
 The music was composed by East (Arnaud Taillefer) from the French band Troublemakers.

 The film tells the story of a destitute immigrant worker who steals an envelope containing instructions for a mysterious job that could pay out a fortune.
 Following the instructions, the young man unwittingly becomes trapped in a dark and dangerous situation.